-UPSC IAS 2018 – Union Public Service Commision (UPSC) has announced the dates for the UPSC Civil Services Examination 2018.
-Civil Services exam, also known as UPSC IAS 2018 or CSAT 2018, consist of the Preliminary and Main stages.
-The candidates need to apply separately for both the stages.
-The online registration for IAS 2018 Prelims has been started from February 07, 2018.
-The candidates will be able to apply online from upsc.gov.in.
-The Prelim exam will be held on June 03, 2018, and will be an objective type exam.
-On the other hand, the Main Exam for the civil services will be a 5 days process and will end begin on October 01, 2018.
-The candidates who will be shortlisted by the prelim exam will be eligible for the main exam.
-The main exam will include the written exam and interview process.
-The candidates can get the detailed information regarding the UPSC Civil Services IAS Exam 2018 from this page.
+Union Public Service Commision (UPSC) conducts Civil Services Examination, consist of the Preliminary and Main stages.
+The Prelim exam is an objective type exam.
+On the other hand, the Main Exam for the civil services is subject type of exam.
+The candidates who will be shortlisted by the prelim exam are only eligible for the main exam.
+The main exam will also include interview process.
+The candidates can get the detailed information regarding the UPSC Civil Services / IAS Exam from this page.

-The candidates who will get through Prelims, Main and Interview round will be selected for the Indian Administrative Service, Indian Foreign Service, Indian Police Service and other posts of Group ‘A’.
-The candidates can check the important dates related to UPSC Civil Services IAS 2018 from the table below.
+The candidates who will get through Prelims, Main and Interview round are selected for the Indian Administrative Service, Indian Foreign Service, Indian Police Service and other posts of Group ‘A’.
+The candidates can check the exam dates related to UPSC Civil Services / IAS from the table below.

 The eligibility criteria for the candidates for UPSC IAS Exam is given below.